 The business plan outlines the risk involved in the proposed project.
-When Environmental Defense secures \$2,000,000 in non-state funding, thus triggering the state's matching funds, ED will need to obtain another \$1,000,000 in grant funding and \$3,000,000 in program related investments to reach the full capitalization amount of \$8,000,000.
-If ED does not secure the matching non-state \$2,000,000 by March 30, 2008, this OPC authorization will lapse.
-ED may at that point return to OPC for an extension.

-If the governing bodies decide to terminate the Fund based on the conditions determined in the grant agreement after the State has disbursed funds, the State shall be reimbursed the balance of \$2,000,000 less any expenditures made in loans or other allowable costs in proportion to the amount invested in the Fund by other entities.
+After Environmental Defense has secured \$2,000,000 in non-state funding, the state's matching funds would become available.
+If ED does not secure the matching non-state \$2,000,000 within one year (by March 30, 2008), the OPC and Conservancy authorizations will lapse unless extended by action of their governing bodies.
+Even if matching funds are secured, ED will need to obtain another \$1,000,000 in grant funding and \$3,000,000 in program related investments to reach the full capitalization amount of \$8,000,000.
+Following the disbursement of state funds, the grant agreement may be terminated if insufficient capital or other conditions preclude implementation of the start-up phase as contemplated by the business plan.
+In that event, the State would be reimbursed a portion of these grant funds, after deducting any expenditures made in loans or other allowable costs and in proportion relative to the amount invested in the Fund by other entities.

-There is a risk that, despite the best efforts of the ED team, Fund loans will not achieve the desired results.
+There is a risk that, despite the best efforts of the advisory committee and the ED team, Fund loans will not achieve the desired results in terms of ecological benefit, repayment, or both.
 The Fishery Foundation Loans are the riskiest of the three types of loan products.
+Fishery reform plans may require regulatory or other changes outside the control of ED or the fishermen to achieve their benefits.
 While the reserve ratio for these loans is deliberately very conservative, there is a risk that these unsecured loans will not be repaid.